JohnSpearman/Chalet/01_creation/01_01_construction/01_01_02_frame/README.md

 - beams must be checked for big knotholes
 - sustainability
   - the majority of beams are not cut and therefore not degraded
+    - the diagonals must be cut to fit the design
   - holes in beams can easily be filled with dowels or roundwoods for second use

 ## 3D Rendering